SumoLogic/sumologic-documentation/docs/integrations/sumo-apps/enterprise-audit.md

 Audit data is not backfilled to any time before Enterprise Audit was installed.
 The Audit Event Index is enabled by default.

-## Install the Enterprise Audit Apps
+## Installing Enterprise Audit Apps

 Install the Sumo Logic App to use the preconfigured searches and dashboards.
 Logs are being provided by Audit Event Index.
 For more information, see the Audit Event Index page.